-To locate the control lock feature for your particular model, refer to the Use and Care Guide.
+To locate the control lock feature for your particular model, refer to the Owner's Manual.

 Some ovens may also be equipped with a demo mode feature.
 When demo mode is enabled, the oven will not operate and the control will display a short presentation highlighting the features of the range.

-Refer to the Use and Care Guide to learn more about enabling and disabling the demo mode feature.
+Refer to the Owner's Manual to learn more about enabling and disabling the demo mode feature.

 Set the control set correctly:

-Refer to the Use and Care Guide for detailed control operation instructions.
+Refer to the Owner's Manual for detailed control operation instructions.

-Refer to the Use and Care Guide for information on setting the controls.
+Refer to the Owner's Manual for information on setting the controls.

 Is the control set for a Delay Start?